How to Plan the Perfect Camping Trip (and Actually Get the Campsite You Want)

 Then the “planner” in me kicked in… and that was all she wrote.

-We already had a trip planned to Hilton Head, so I built from there—and somehow, by sheer luck, I scored 3 nights at
+We had already planned a trip for a week at Hilton Head, so I built from there—and somehow, by sheer luck, I scored 3 nights at

 Edisto Beach State Park